Raymond B. Fosdick: President of the Rockefeller Foundation

 World War II would go on to be a defining period of Fosdick's presidency.
 It was a disaster for the foundation, as the research and values it had sought out for years suddenly began to crumble.
 In his autobiography, Fosdick wrote:World War II was a disaster for The Rockefeller Foundation as it was for all agencies everywhere that were dedicated to human welfare.
 We saw the destruction in wide stretches of Europe and Asia of the libraries, laboratories and public health institutes which Vincent and Rose had so hopefully fostered.
 An even greater tragedy was the disappearance or death around the world of hundreds of trained peoples – doctors, nurses, scientists and scholars – who represented the promise of the future, and whose creative work the Foundation had supported over long years.

 Fosdick's focus immediately went to preservation.
 One of their first objectives was to rescue academics and researchers who were displaced or endangered.
 By 1945, the Rockefeller Foundation had saved 303 scholars, including seven Nobel Prize winners – two of whom would go on to be a part of the atomic bomb project.
 The foundation also helped develop detailed maps of Europe that laid out important cultural monuments and distribute them to Allied bombing headquarters, as a way to protect these historical structures during military operations.

 Additional efforts included providing thirty-four million yellow fever vaccine doses to the Allied forces and sending doctors into the city of Naples to deal with a typhus epidemic shortly after being captured by Allied armies.
 They also funded microfilming projects across England, to preserve historical books and documents from the German bombing raids.
 After the war, the foundation also funded the rebuilding and restocking of laboratories and libraries throughout Europe.
-The most controversial role of the foundation was the fact that twenty-three of the leading scientists on the atomic bomb project had their specialized training paid for through fellowships from the Rockefeller Foundation, a fact that would leave Fosdick uneasy for years after the end of the war.
+The most controversial role of the foundation was that twenty-three of the leading scientists on the atomic bomb project had their specialized training paid for through fellowships from the Rockefeller Foundation, a fact that would leave Fosdick uneasy for years after the end of the war.

 In 1948, at the age of sixty-five, Raymond Fosdick retired from the Rockefeller Foundation.
 During his time as president of the foundation, 200 million dollars were spent towards developing research and academic studies as well as protecting human welfare.

 After his retirement, he spent three years writing The Story of the Rockefeller Foundation, a history of the foundation from its inception.
 It was published in 1952.
 He would also go on to write John D. Rockefeller Jr.: A Portrait, a biography published in 1956.